26 Free Things to Do in Lake Tahoe in Summer & Winter

 For more entertaining things to do in North Lake Tahoe in summer, you can watch the SunSets Live Music Series at Palisades Tahoe.

-This live community event showcases all kinds of music and happens every Friday from June through August.
+This live community event showcases all kinds of music every Friday from June through August.

 Bluesdays at Palisades Tahoe

-For Blues music in the summer, head to The Village at Palisades Tahoe (1750 Village East Rd).
+Head to The Village at Palisades Tahoe (1750 Village East Rd) for Blues music in the summer.

-It’s a free concert series that happens on Tuesdays from June through August.
+It’s a free concert series on Tuesdays from June through August.

 You’ll see the finest blues artists perform while you can grab drinks or snacks at the bar.

-Seating is limited so bring a folding chair to be able to see the artists as they play.
+Seating is limited, so bring a folding chair to see the artists as they play.

 Free Things to Do in Lake Tahoe in Winter